NM-TAFE/dip-web-application-development-classes/session-04/modules_exercise_starter/context.md

 **Questions to Consider:**

 - What DOM updates are being made in response to user interactions?
-- How can you create functions that encapsulate these updates?
+- How can you create functions that hold(encapsulate) these updates?

 ### 5. Creating a `Post` Class